nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 RStudio to view a list of available packages.
 Packages with a checked box next to them have been successfully loaded.
 You can click a box to load installed packages.
-Clicking the “Help” Tab will provide a quick description of the package and its fuctions.
+Clicking the “Help” Tab will provide a quick description of the package and its functions.

 :::success